 In this personal opinion piece, I’m going to share whether I believe tipping is necessary for wedding photographers.
-The to-tip-or-not-to-tip debate is generally split about 70 / 30 according to articles I’ve found around the web.
+The to-tip-or-not-to-tip debate is generally split about 80 / 20 according to sources I’ve found around the web.
 The majority say that tipping your wedding photographer is not required.
 Remaining voices say that yes, you should tip.

 As a wedding photographer myself, I have a unique insight into the debate.
 A working wedding professional’s input can often be more valuable than the generic ‘wedding tipping guides’ that you can find in abundance.
 So here’s my two cents to add to the debate!

 In this article, I’m going to take you through whether you should tip your wedding photographer, when to tip them, how much to tip them and alternatives to tipping.
 The conclusions are quite surprising.
 Let’s get to it!